Toruitas/drawing-tool/README.md

 By me, Stuart Leitch!

-Final project for Msc Creative Coding 2.
-This project uses ReactJS as an interface for a WebGL and WebAssembly-based drawing tool, and Bulma as CSS framework.
-It's very impressive how fast using WebGL is.
+Zlim Draw.
+Z represents a scribble, and "lim" since it's meant to be "slim" on the processor.
+My final project for Msc Creative Coding 2.
+This project uses ReactJS as an interface for a WebGL-based drawing tool, and Bulma as CSS framework.
+It's very impressive how fast rendering WebGL is.

 This just a first step in a tool I'd like to build which can design
 1) Layout
 2) Components (probably low-code not no-code)
 3) Free Draw

 for purposes such as Art, Websites, or Marketing Materials.
 Anything that needs different levels of structure or freedom but is in the end one complete thing.
+Hopefully someone can make amazing work with it, now or in the future feature-rich version!

 The intent behind those tools is that currently it's a bit tough to manage the three different layers of design.
 Fantastic single-use tools exist.
 Freedrawing?
 Photoshop, but do not use it for components.
 Layouts?
 Try Figma, but it's not good at freedrawing.
 Components?
 Good luck finding one to begin with.
 Having worked plenty with designers, and recognizing that oftentimes too much time is wasted going up and down a chain of specialized tools, I want to build a single that has a natural interaction between these aspects of its personality, so that more designer personality can shine through.